Daniel Singer (journalist): Education and escape from Holocaust

-In 1939, when Nazi Germany invaded Poland, Daniel and his sister and mother were staying in southern France.
-They went to Paris in an attempt to book passage to Warsaw, but could not.
-Instead, after the occupation of Paris by the Germans, Daniel and his mother and sister left Paris.
-They went first to Anger, where Daniel went to the Lycée David d'Anger, then to Toulouse (Lyce Lakanal) and after to Marseille (Lycée Thiers).
-In the beginning of August 1942, the French police came to arrest them; his sister jumped through the window from the second floor, broke her leg and was sent to the hospital; Daniel was away in the countryside with some school friends and learned about his sister coming back home.
-With the help of the resistance, first Daniel and then his mother and sister escaped to Switzerland.
-Bernard Singer, meanwhile, was arrested by the Soviet Union, which had occupied eastern Poland under the Molotov–Ribbentrop Pact.
-Bernard was sent to the gulag for two years and released when the USSR entered the war before being allowed to leave for London.
+In 1939, when Nazi Germany invaded Poland, Singer and his sister and mother were staying in southern France.
+They went to Paris in an attempt to book passage to Warsaw but could not.
+Instead, after the occupation of Paris by the Germans, Singer and his mother and sister left Paris.
+They went first to Anger, where he went to the Lycée David d'Anger, then to Toulouse (Lyce Lakanal), and after to Marseille (Lycée Thiers).
+In the beginning of August 1942, the French police came to arrest them; his sister jumped through the window from the second floor, broke her leg, and was sent to the hospital, while he was away in the countryside with some school friends and learned about his sister coming back home.
+With the help of the resistance, first Singer and then his mother and sister escaped to Switzerland.
+Meanwhile, his father was arrested by the Soviet Union, which had occupied eastern Poland under the Molotov–Ribbentrop Pact, and was sent to the gulag for two years and released when the Soviet Union entered the war before being allowed to leave for London.

-During the middle of the Second World War, Daniel studied philosophy in Geneva.
+During the middle of the Second World War, Singer studied philosophy in Geneva.
 In 1944, he and the remainder of his family joined his father in London, where Daniel obtained his bachelor's degree in economics from the University of London.

 Journalistic career and marriage

 Singer began working for The Economist in 1948, with assistance from his old friend Isaac Deutscher, and for the New Statesman in 1949.
 His work focused on Poland, France, Eastern Europe, and the Soviet Union.
 He remained on staff with The Economist for 19 years.
-In this period, he also provided radio and television commentary for the BBC and the Canadian CBC.
+In this period, he also provided radio and television commentary for the BBC and the CBC.
 In 1956, Singer married Jeanne Kérel, a French doctoral student in economics in the University of Paris; with a British Council scholarship she spent a year in London in 1952–1953 at the London School of Economics.
 After their wedding they lived during two years separated.
-Daniel moved to Paris in May 1958 when he was sent as"The Economist correspondent moved to Paris,'.

-Singer spent the rest of his life living in Paris, reporting first for The Economist, and then, after 1970, for The Nation, and became in 1980 the magazine's European correspondent.
-He wrote critically of Charles De Gaulle, François Mitterrand, and the French Communist Party, but was enthusiastic about the events of May 1968.
+Singer moved to Paris in May 1958 when he was sent as "The Economist correspondent moved to Paris".
+Singer spent the rest of his life living in Paris, reporting first for The Economist, and then after 1970 for The Nation, and became in 1980 the magazine's European correspondent.
+He wrote critically of Charles de Gaulle, François Mitterrand, and the French Communist Party but was enthusiastic about the events of May 1968.